NLog/NLog.Extensions.Logging/README.md

 **Note**: Microsoft haven't ported all their classes to .NET standard, so not every target/layout renderer is available.
 Please check [platform support](https://github.com/NLog/NLog/wiki/platform-support)

+**Note**: You don't actually have to use Dependency Injection to use NLog in a .NET Core Console application, as described below in "Getting started with .NET Core 2 Console application".
+If you don't want to use DI, you can just add the NLog NuGet package to your project, manually add a `NLog.config` file, and follow the [tutorial](https://github.com/NLog/NLog/wiki/Tutorial#configure-nlog-targets-for-output) to `GetCurrentClassLogger()` and use that for logging.

 ## Getting started